 Once again, German comic book historian Alexander Braun has written a long text with lots of photographs, sketches and drawings that document a comic book superstar’s life and heritage.

 George Herriman (1880 – 1944) the inventor of Krazy Kat is the subject of this mega book.
-His comic strip would become the first of many pet-cartoons to come in American popular culture, and it also revolutionized cartoon art itself.
+His comic strip would become the first of many pet-cartoons to enter American popular culture, and it also revolutionized cartoon art itself.

 Herriman was born to Creole parents, and had white and black ancestry from New Orleans, which in 1910s America meant he would have grave difficulties finding employment in the larger cities.
 However, he successfully “passed” for white; in the early years of his career as an artist for various papers (either owned by tycoon William Randolph Hearst or his competitors) he invented a personal legend of being actually of Greek ancestry.
 (So he could explain his darker skin, and he started wearing a hat inside and outside to cover his curly dark hair.)